BlackRock's Vision of Tokenized Future

 Beyond traditional markets, new asset classes keep emerging.
 Startups now tokenize everything from carbon credits and future athlete earnings to rare wines and intellectual property rights.
 Some platforms even let artists tokenize their creative works, while others focus on fractional ownership of luxury items like classic cars and fine art.
 These aren't just pilot projects—they're early examples of how blockchain could reshape what we consider investable assets.

 The RWA 2025 Tokenization Report goes into great detail on these tendencies and possibilities.
+For a complementary view of how blockchain is reshaping property ownership specifically, see our explainer on how real estate meets blockchain.
 Now, let's explore how BlackRock plans to lead this financial transformation.

 Current Leaders of Tokenization